 Lonergan E, Luxenberg J, Areosa Sastre A: Benzodiazepines for delirium.
 Cochrane Database Syst Rev 2009; CD006379.

 Dautzenberg, P.L., Mulder, L.J., Olde Rikkert, M.G., Wouters, C.J. and Loonen, A.J., 2004.
 Adding rivastigmine to antipsychotics in the treatment of a chronic delirium.
 Age and ageing, 33(5), pp.516-521

 Pollak P, Tison F, Rascol O, Destée A, Péré JJ, Senard JM, Durif F, Bourdeix I. Clozapine in drug induced psychosis in Parkinson's disease: a randomised, placebo controlled study with open follow up.
 J Neurol Neurosurg Psychiatry.
 2004 May;75(5):689-95. doi: 10.1136/jnnp.2003.029868.
 PMID: 15090561; PMCID: PMC1763590.

 Our Parkinson's Academy webinars are available on SoundCloud:

 This webinar has received sponsorship from Zambon UK Ltd. The sponsor has had no input into the educational content or organisation of the session.

 'Managing delirium in Parkinson's' has been approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 1 category 1 (external) CPD credit(s).

 SpeakersDr Alistair Mackett

 Consultant Geriatrician, Addenbrooke’s Hospital Prof Emily Henderson

-Consultant senior lecturer and honorary consultant geriatrician, University of Bristol / Royal United Hospitals Bath NHS Foundation Trust
+Associate professor in ageing and movement disorders and honorary consultant geriatrician., University of Bristol / Royal United Hospitals Bath NHS Foundation Trust

 'The things you can't get from the books'